na-na-hi/renget/archive/VTCFFSS.md

 ######->*Holocalypse*<-
 >The world has ended as a consequence of World War Three.
 Nuclear fire rained down upon the Earth, causing mass destruction to the world as we know it today.
 Few people survived, one such person being you; a dangerous and stoic man with a dark, hidden past.
 Who will you meet in the wasteland, and what is the truth behind you and your actions?
 This is Holocalypse, a shameless harem with elements of mystery, as well as action and fights that can only be solved by one man and his machete.

+>NOTICE: The Author is doing an extensive revamp of this series, so the URLs may be down.
+Watch this space.
 [Holocalypse - Part 1: The End Of The World](https://docs.google.com/document/d/e/2PACX-1vSZQqhHyYuswY4DiIOJEEFIHK4ZtQOfP3pga23Ffm7rbUwxz02PrfPGM57OfUYlhLTFv0TQGKZIlyDZ/pub) (Aqua, Botan, post-apocalyptic, SFW)
 [Holocalypse - Part 2: The Creation Of Bonds](https://docs.google.com/document/d/e/2PACX-1vQP5ujx7v0JsDES_6q407N7cbEwYpA6ZFtTaMgLkKfVJCGihodXaZbRH53loBCOpH8q8ET9j5P3WsVD/pub) (Botan, Aqua, The Holostars, Coco, SFW)
 [Holocalypse - Part 3: The Fall Of Albatross](https://docs.google.com/document/d/e/2PACX-1vRDtU699qIwQCJTfGibSkV1nGRJOxG1_ipHFtD8dU9leJHG2jD66UM6zMyz2FYHqonvtmmDAp9-M8KB/pub) (Several chars.
 Botan, Coco, Rushia, etc., SFW, post-apocalypse, action)